gouldsmith/LoanCalculator/README.md

 - Add some e2e tests covering more of the mortgage calculator
 - Automate the negitive tests to include non-happy path test coverage
 - Add navigation and calculator cypress custom commands
-- Setup github action to run this in CI

 MIT © [David Gouldsmith]()